joseferben/joseferben.com/content/posts/evolution_of_a_django_project.md

 ## No Silver Bullet {#no-silver-bullet}

--   no one size fits all solution, your mileage may vary, schablone could help you do this
+-   no one size fits all solution, your mileage may vary, schablone could help you do thi